Marmik123/SIX--The-Charity-Platform/README.md

 One of my best and favorite project to work on with the Team members of Dharma Tech.
 Project was developed under guidance of very supportive and freindly seniors - @deepss1 @DharmaTech123 and Yash Shah (Backend Developer)
+## For more details connect on LinkedIn :  www.linkedin.com/in/marmikmodi